 What is an emergency toilet and why do you need one?
 That is an excellent question!
-I strongly recommend this be added to any preppers supply list, especially if there are more than one or two people in your household.
-It really is essential for any prepper to have the capability of making an emergency toilet.
+I strongly recommend this be added to any prepper supply list, especially if there are more than one or two people in your household.
+It really is essential for any prepper to have the capability to make an emergency toilet.

 This post contains affiliate links

 Have you ever made your own emergency toilet?
 Come on in and let me tell you about it!